-By Katie Russell Katie holding a sockeye salmon in the weir trap I graduated this past May of 2020 and was able to work in and do undergraduate research in Dr. de Mutsert’s lab through GMU’s OSCAR program on river herring, two species of anadromous fish present in the Potomac.
-Anadromous fish spend their adult … Continue reading Anadromous Fish: From East to West
+By Katie Russell I graduated this past May of 2020 and was able to work in and do undergraduate research in Dr. de Mutsert’s lab through GMU’s OSCAR program on river herring, two species of anadromous fish present in the Potomac.
+Anadromous fish spend their adult life in the ocean but return to freshwater tributaries … More Anadromous Fish: From East to West

 I recently completed my Masters thesis work in the de Mutsert Fish lab.
 My research is based in Gunston Cove, a freshwater tidal tributary to the Potomac River in Virginia, USA.
 Estuaries are particularly vulnerable to anthropogenic impacts, due to their proximity to high human population density.
-Impacts at the ecosystem level … Continue reading A tale of joy and sorrow: Successful recovery and setbacks of blue catfish invasion
+Impacts at the ecosystem level are particularly strong … More A tale of joy and sorrow: Successful recovery and setbacks of blue catfish invasion

 I want to know who gave Belize the right to be as beautiful as it is.
 I’m from a city in the Northeast, where the closest “beach” is a freshwater lake with some sand around it.
-My experience with boats was mostly kayaking on my camp’s lake or the Delaware River. … Continue reading From Great Lakes to Caribbean Sea by Morgan Cahill
+My experience with boats was mostly kayaking on my camp’s lake or the Delaware River.
+I also had never … More From Great Lakes to Caribbean Sea by Morgan Cahill